Academics at SYA China

 SYA China provides you with limitless opportunities for learning all aspects of China's history and culture, both in the classroom and outside the gates of our renowned host high school, Beijing Normal University (BNU) High School #2.
 Countless pagodas, temples and former imperial parks exist alongside modern high-rises and bustling markets.
 SYA China's curriculum and educational travel enable students to explore the many realities present in the largest country in Asia.

-All students are required to take six courses, including Intensive Mandarin Chinese, English, SYA Practicum and Chinese History.
+All students are required to take six courses, including Intensive Mandarin Chinese, English, math, SYA Practicum and Chinese History.

 Full course descriptions for 2019-20 can be opened below.
 You will also note that many of our courses are denoted as "FW" which means that the course involves a fieldwork element designed to challenge students in the broader community.